Multiwavelength observations of the supernova remnant G349.7+02 interacting with a molecular cloud: Results and analysis

 \subsection{SNR morphology}

 In Figure~\ref{fig-radio} we show the continuum images of \candy\ at 18 and 6~cm.
-The 18~cm image has a FWHM synthesized beam of 9\farcs 0 $\times$ 5\farcs 8 (P.A. = $-$1\fdg 0), and an rms noise of 1.5\mjb; the image is similar to existing radio images of the region \citep{frail96,brogan00}.
-The final 6~cm image has a synthesised beam of 2\farcs 5 $\times$ 1\farcs 8 (P.A. = $-$5\fdg 7) and an rms noise of 0.2\mjb.
+The 18~cm image has a FWHM synthesized beam of 9\farcs 0 $\times$ 5\farcs 8 (P.A. = $-$1\fdg 0), an rms noise of 1.5\mjb and is similar to existing radio images of the region \citep{frail96,brogan00}.
+The 6~cm image has a synthesised beam of 2\farcs 5 $\times$ 1\farcs 8 (P.A. = $-$5\fdg 7) and an rms noise of 0.2\mjb.
 Only the bright eastern part of the SNR was detected at 6~cm.
-The emission to the west is too weak to be detected at higher frequencies with the available sensitivity and resolution.
-As a consequence of the extent of the shortest array baselines used for observations, the 6~cm image is sensitive to structures $\le 2$ arcmin in size and the 18~cm image is sensitive to structures up to 5--8 arcmin in size.
-Smooth features which are larger than these angular sizes have been resolved out.
-The integrated flux densities of 15.5 and 6.6~Jy at 18 and 6~cm respectively, give a mean spectral index of $-0.7\pm0.3$ between these two wavelengths.
-The spectral index shows possible variations over the brightest region of the SNR, with a flatter spectrum coinciding with the OH masers, but more sensitive observations are needed to confirm this trend.
-Similar flattening of the spectral index was found in W28, another SNR with \oh masers, at the location where the SNR shell is encountering dense molecular gas, and this suggests that such interactions affect the energy spectrum of the relativistic particles \citep{dubner00}.
+The emission to the west is too weak to be detected at the higher frequency with the available sensitivity and resolution.
+A consequence of the shortest baselines of the ATCA configurations used for this work is that the 6~cm observations are only sensitive to structures $\le 2$ arcmin in extent, while at 18~cm structures larger in scale than 5--8 arcmin will be resolved out.
+The integrated flux densities are 15.5 and 6.6~Jy at 18 and 6~cm, respectively.
+These values are lower limits because the observations are of an extended source, subject to some flux underestimation because of the limitation of an interferometer in detecting large spatial scales.
+Nevertheless, we can estimate a mean spectral index of $-0.7\pm0.3$ between these two wavelengths, which is in agreement with the previously derived value of $-0.5$ \citep{shav85}.